Conservation and restoration of waterlogged wood: Mary Rose

 After finding the vessel Mary Rose objects and what was left of the ship were placed in a passive storage which slowed down the process of immediate deterioration removing the vessel from its extreme environment.
 In 1994, an elaborate three phased conservation treatment began on Mary Rose.
 From 1993 to 2003 was the first phase that consisted of the wood getting sprayed with low-molecular-weight PEG to replace the water in the cellular structure of the wood.
 The second phase from 2003 to 2010, raised the molecular-weight of the PEG solution with the purpose to strengthen the outer surface layers.
 The third phase in 2016, included controlled air drying.

 Vasa

 The Vasa is a Swedish 1628 ship found archaeologically and was very well preserved.
 Completely submerged for 333 years allowed for the wood to be completely waterlogged but pollution in the 20th century off of the city Stockholm was able to kill any microorganisms that would have feast on the wreck, like the shipworm.
-The Vasa was sprayed with a PEG solution for 17 years followed by a period of drying which is ongoing.
+Vasa was sprayed with a PEG solution for 17 years followed by a period of drying which is ongoing.